 Section 16(a) of the Exchange Act requires our directors, executive officers and controller, and any persons who own more than 10% of the outstanding shares of common stock to file with the SEC reports of ownership and changes in ownership of common stock.
 These Section 16 reporters are required by SEC regulations to furnish the Company with copies of all Section 16(a) reports that they file.
 Generally, we will prepare all Section 16(a) filings with the SEC for our directors, executive officers and controller.
-Based solely on a review of the copies of such reports filed with the SEC and written representations from our directors, executive officers and controller that no other reports were required, we believe that our directors, executive officers and controller complied with all such reporting requirements during 2020, except for Mr. Jeffrey L. Childress, who reported the redemption of his 8.50% Series A Cumulative Redeemable Preferred Stock late on a Form 5.
+Based solely on a review of the copies of such reports filed with the SEC and written representations from our directors, executive officers and controller that no other reports were required, we believe that our directors. executive officers and controller complied with all such reporting requirements during 2021, except for Mr. Benedetti and Ms. Popenoe, who each reported one transaction late on a Form 4 and Mr. Boston, who reported one transaction late on a Form 4 and two transactions late on a Form 5.